vulcanize/vulcanizedb/documentation/seed-node.md

 #### syncPublishScreenAndServe

-`syncPublishScreenAndServe` does everythin th at `syncAndPublish` does, plut it opens up an RPC server which exposes an endpoint to allow transformers to subscribe to subsets of the sync-and-published data that are relevant to thier transformations
+`syncPublishScreenAndServe` does everything that `syncAndPublish` does, plus it opens up an RPC server which exposes an endpoint to allow transformers to subscribe to subsets of the sync-and-published data that are relevant to their transformations

 Usage: